First time freshmen, transfer students and students who wish to apply for associate or bachelor’s degree programs.

 What do I do if I lose my ID card or key?

 Loss of either Key Cards or Hard Keys should be reported to your RD as soon as possible.
-After the first loss, the charge for the replacement of either card or key is $30.00.
-The paperwork for a replacement ID can be found on our website at http://medaillecollegedev.devcloud.acquia-sites.com/campus-life/residence-life/forms/id-card-replacement-request .
+The charge for the replacement of ID card is $10.
+THe charge for a replacement hard key is $30.00.
 You will be sent to Public Safety to receive a duplicate Key Card or Hard Key.
 Please note that you will need to have your meal plan reactivated in the Student Affairs Office located on the 2nd floor of the Sullivan Center once you have received your new ID card.

 Where do I get my mail?

 Students residing in the North or South Hall have assigned mailboxes in their respective halls.
 Mail is delivered on a daily basis, usually by 4pm.
-Packages and parcels can be picked up at the Mail Room in the North Hall lobby.
+Packages and parcels can be picked up at the designated Mail Room.
 Hours will be posted once the semester begins.
 Students must bring their package slip and campus ID in order to receive their packages and/or parcels.

 Can first-year resident students have cars?